darwinia-network/darwinia-docs-deprecated/content/blog/2020-06-01-darwinia-project-moon-en.md

 ## Nominate

-Get cRING at the faucet and participate in the Crab Network node nominating.
+Get CRING at the faucet and participate in the Crab Network node nominating.

 # # Event Rewards